RFK killer Sirhan Sirhan denied parole by California board

 Two years ago, a different California parole board had agreed with Berry, voting to release Sirhan, but Gov. Gavin Newson rejected the decision in 2022.

-Berry said she believes the new board members on Wednesday were influenced by Newsom and by the lawyers representing Kennedy's wife and some of his children — several relatives of the slain politician are opposed to his release, though not all are.
+Berry said she believes the new board members on Wednesday were influenced by Newsom and by the lawyers representing Kennedy's widow and some of his children — several relatives of the slain politician are opposed to Sirhan's release, though not all are.

-In rejecting Sirhan’s freedom last year, the governor said he remains a threat to the public and hasn’t taken responsibility for a crime that changed American history.
+In rejecting Sirhan’s freedom last year, the governor said the prisoner remains a threat to the public and hasn’t taken responsibility for a crime that changed American history.

 “I do feel the board bent to the political whim of the governor,” Berry said after the hearing at a federal prison in San Diego County.